 Non-degree students are limited to 12 credit hours of graduate study.
-Up to 12 credit hours of graduate study may be applied to the graduate degree should a non-degree student apply and be accepted to degree-seeking status.
-Should a non-degree student desire additional courses beyond the 12-credit hour limit, he or she may petition the Graduate Program Coordinator for a waiver of this limit.
+Up to 12 credit hours of graduate study may be transferred to the graduate degree program should a non-degree student apply and be accepted to a degree program.
+Should a non-degree student desire additional courses beyond the 12-credit hour limit, they may petition the Graduate Program Director for a waiver of this limit.
 Before enrolling in any graduate course a non-degree student must obtain consent of the instructor.
-The instructor will determine whether the student has the academic background prerequisites for the specific course.
+The instructor will determine whether the student has the academic background and the prerequisites for the specific course.
 Admission requirements for non-degree students are found on page 14 of this catalog.